 If you’ve ever lived, worked, rented, attempted to get the tube, or walked down the street in this brilliant, annoying, expensive, frequently rainy, busy, surprising, stupid, beautiful-and-you-know-it city, you’ll know London’s got its own way of doing things.
 And that’s exactly what this blog’s about.

 I stick to what I know.
 Which means less reviews of events and restaurants you’ll never go to, or the bar openings you didn’t attend, and more about realisitic, normal ways to keep yourself occupied in this city, the rules of commuting, and where to find all the dogs.
 And because to really appreciate London you have to occasionally get as far as you can away from it, you’ll also find stories from my fairly frequent trips abroad.

-And here’s what you’ll never get: sponsored posts, weird brand partnerships, or photos of me staring at my feet.
+No sponsored posts, shoe-horned PR / brand partnerships, or photos of me by brick walls staring at my feet.
+Promise.

-You in?
-Good.
-I also send a newsletter once a week.
-A bit of writing, some good things I’ve seen that week, and ideas for London at the weekend.
+I also send out a newsletter once a week.
+Expect something a bit more personal, links to good things I’ve seen that week, and ideas for London at the weekend.
 Put your email address below, I’ll do the rest.